redis/redis/README.md

     % make USE_SYSTEMD=yes

-To append a suffix to Redis Community Edition program names, use:
+To append a suffix to Redis program names, use:

     % make PROG_SUFFIX="-alt"

-You can build a 32 bit Redis Community Edition binary using:
+You can build a 32 bit Redis binary using:

     % make 32bit

-After building Redis Community Edition, it is a good idea to test it using:
+After building Redis, it is a good idea to test it using:

     % make test